Blackcurrant

-The blackcurrant (Ribes nigrum), also known as black currant or cassis, is a deciduous shrub in the family Grossulariaceae grown for its edible berries.
+The blackcurrant (Ribes nigrum), black currant or cassis is a deciduous shrub in the family Grossulariaceae grown for its edible berries.
 It is native to temperate parts of central and northern Europe and northern Asia, where it prefers damp fertile soils.
 It is widely cultivated both commercially and domestically.

 It is winter hardy, but cold weather at flowering time during the spring may reduce the size of the crop.
 Bunches of small, glossy black fruit develop along the stems in the summer and can be harvested by hand or by machine.
-Breeding is common in Scotland, Poland, Lithuania, Latvia, Norway, and New Zealand to produce fruit with better eating qualities and bushes with greater hardiness and disease resistance.

 The raw fruit is particularly rich in vitamin C and polyphenols.
 Blackcurrants can be eaten raw but are usually cooked in sweet or savoury dishes.
 They are used to make jams, preserves, and syrups and are grown commercially for the juice market.
 The fruit is also used to make alcoholic beverages and dyes.

 Description

 Ribes nigrum is a medium-sized shrub, growing to 1.5 by 1.5 m.
 The leaves are alternate, simple, 3 to 5 cm broad and long with five palmate lobes and a serrated margin.
 All parts of the plant are strongly aromatic.
 The flowers are produced in racemes known as "strigs" up to 8 cm long containing 10–20 flowers, each about 8 mm in diameter.
 Each flower has a hairy calyx with yellow glands, the five lobes of which are longer than the inconspicuous petals.
 There are five stamens surrounding the stigma and style and two fused carpels.
-The flowers open in succession from the base of the strig and are mostly insect pollinated, but some pollen is distributed by the wind.
+The flowers open in succession from the base of the string and are mostly insect pollinated, but some pollen is distributed by the wind.
+They are somewhat self-pollinating, but produce more fruit when pollinated by another plant of a different variety.
 A pollen grain landing on a stigma will germinate and send a slender pollen tube down the style to the ovule.
-In warm weather this takes about 48 hours but in cold weather it may take a week, and by that time, the ovule may have passed the stage where it is receptive.
+In warm weather, this takes about 48 hours, but in cold weather, it may take a week, and by that time, the ovule may have passed the stage where it is receptive.
 If fewer than about 35 ovules are fertilised, the fruit may not be able to develop and will fall prematurely.
 Frost can damage both unopened and open flowers when the temperature falls below -1.9 °C. The flowers at the base of the strig are more protected by the foliage and are less likely to be damaged.

 In midsummer the strigs of green fruit ripen to edible berries, very dark purple in colour, almost black, with glossy skins and calyxes at the apex (the calyxes being persistent), each containing many seeds.
 An established bush can produce about 4.5 kg of fruit each year.

 Plants from Northern Asia are sometimes distinguished as a separate variety, var. sibiricum, of which R. cyathiforme is considered a synonym.